 That’s, in a nutshell, what our top worst book ever says.

 Fully based on the law of attraction.

 Why N.1 Worst Book Ever

-The Secret is the second most popular book in this list by sales, and it’s the most damaging of them all.
+The Secret is the second most popular book on this list by sales, and it’s the most damaging of them all.

 The Secret not only perpetrates the idio… eh-em… The idea of the law of attraction, but it actively advocates that you don’t work hard on your dreams and goals.

-And it that weren’t enough, it actively advocates that you behave as if you are already receiving what you ask for.
+And if that weren’t enough, it actively advocates that you behave as if you are already receiving what you ask for.